emrearmagan/atlas.nvim/README.md

 <details>
 <summary><strong>Linked issues and PRs</strong> - Jump between issues and pull requests</summary>

-// TODO: Add a screenshot of linked issues and PRs.

 Jump from an issue to its PR and back, or browse related issues and sub-issues.

 </details>